web3privacy/web3privacy/Web3privacynowplatform/scoringmodel/Readme.md

 - The target audience are researchers and maintainers of Waku implementations.
 Not the easiest thing to read!

 _Observations_:
--
+- bits of https://vac.dev/wakuv2-relay-anon could be used for educational materials, but it's still highly-technical (or even security officer-centric, researcher-ready)

 _Product feature_
--
+- "attacks" (threats) 101

 **Rotki**

 Answers:
 - Don't think u can.
-Gotta trust either me or someone who can read code	"The simplest thing a non-techie person can understand is:
+Gotta trust either me or someone who can read code
+- The simplest thing a non-techie person can understand are:
-- Local application with all data stored in a local encrypted database (private by design)"
+- Local application with all data stored in a local encrypted database (private by design)
 - Opensource, so your techy friend can see we are not lying.
 It really isn't complicated imo.
 - To be 100% sure read code
-- But it does not take an expert to understand that an application that you download, run locally and keeps all data locally is 1000x more private than a webapp
-- We have been brainwashed to calling webapps, as "apps" now.
+- But it does not take an expert to understand that an application that you download, run locally and keeps all data locally is 1000x more private than a webapp.
+We have been brainwashed to call webapps, as "apps" now.

 _Observations_:
--
+- Trust assumptions, again, are related to high risk.
+Trust assumptions use-cases could share light on different scenarios of trust compromises.
+- encryption 101 is needed relating to decentralised or local storage
+- open-source could be a "nice to have" feature in relation to decreasing the amount of centralisation or control
+- local "storage" vs "webapps" privacy scenarios are needed to explain control over the privacy leakages / negative scenarios

 _Product feature_
--
+- encryption 101

 **Webb**

 Answers:
 - you need to analyze the data they create through transactions.
 If that data (and metadata) can be analyzed for patterns then that can help define the degree of privacy of the solution.
 - For our bridge solution, this is akin to rebuilding the tx graph and seeing if flows through such a graph can be identified.
 The main actions in our system are deposit, transfers, and withdrawals.
-We use the same zero knowledge proof based ideas to make it harder to track…
+We use the same zero-knowledge proof-based ideas to make it harder to track

 _Observations_:
--
+- Zero-knowledge magic will lead to lots of privacy breakages.

 _Product feature_
--
+- ZK x privacy 101 for future releases (like decentralised sequencer 101)

 **Boring protocol**